adenin-platform/Alexa-Devices-SVG/README.md

 Just download the repo to your local hard drive and use the SVGs wherever you desire.
 A backlink to our [website](https://www.adenin.com/) would be very much apprecciated.

 # Wanna know why we made these?
-We have a cool Digital Assistant for businesses called [Now Assistant](https://www.adenin.com/now-assistant/) and that integrates with other smart assistant devices, among them an [Alexa for business integration](https://www.adenin.com/now-assistant/features/alexa-for-business/).
+We have a cool Digital Assistant for work called [Now Assistant](https://www.adenin.com/now-assistant/) and that integrates with other smart assistant devices, among them an [Alexa for business integration](https://www.adenin.com/now-assistant/features/alexa-for-business/).
 Hence we made these device frames. :-)